django-cms/djangocms-frontend/docs/source/tutorial/index.rst

    added to your project's ``INSTALLED_APPS``.

-2. **Template-Based Components** – The easiest approach creating or porting your own **custom components**, allowing you define components by their HTML templates.
-Special djangocms-frontend tags are used to provide the additional declarative information needed.
-This is the fastest approach to create djangocms-frontend components.
+2. **Template-Based Components** – The easiest approach creating or porting your own **custom frontend components**, allowing you define components by their HTML templates.
+Special ``djangocms-frontend`` tags are used to provide the additional declarative information needed.
+This is the fastest approach to create ``djangocms-frontend`` components.
    Template-based (or auto) components are auto-detected.

-3. **Custom component development** – A more advanced method that lets you create custom components with **minimal code**.
+3. **Custom Frontend Component development** – A more advanced method that lets you create custom components with **minimal code**.
 This approach is more flexible than the template-based method, but requires some Python coding providing more control over the components add and change forms, for example.